How Vaccines Work

 The key to vaccines is injecting the antigens into the body without causing the person to get sick at the same time.
 Scientists have developed several ways of doing this, and each approach makes for a different type of vaccine.

-Live Attenuated Vaccines: For these types of vaccines, a weaker, asymptotic form of the virus or bacteria is introduced into the body.
+Live Attenuated Vaccines: For these types of vaccines, a weaker, asymptomatic form of the virus or bacteria is introduced into the body.
 Because it is weakened, the pathogen will not spread and cause sickness, but the immune system will still learn to recognize its antigens and know to fight in the future.

 - Advantages: Because these vaccines introduce actual live pathogens into the body, it is an excellent simulation for the immune system.
 So live attenuated vaccines can result in lifelong immunity with just one or two doses.